tamberg/fablabzurich-laser-intro/README.md

 Here's a [short presentation](http://www.tamberg.org/fablabzurich/2017/WasIstEinFabLab.pdf) of the general ideas.

 ## What's a laser?
-A laser or laser cutter cuts wood, cardboard, leather, etc. (but no PVC) with light.
+A laser or laser cutter cuts plywood, cardboard, leather, etc. (but no PVC) with light.

 It comes with a software tool to configure speed and power settings.